B-lanc/fastSDR/README.md

 ### Results
-SDR is the np.nanmean of the calculated SDR using bss_eval, SDRtime is the time it takes to run the bss_eval function fastsdr is the np.nanmean of the calculated SDR using fastsdr, fastsdr time is the tame it takes to run the fastsdr function
+SDR is the np.nanmean of the calculated SDR using bss_eval, SDRtime is the time it takes to run the bss_eval function fastsdr is the np.nanmean of the calculated SDR using fastsdr, fastsdr time is the tame it takes to run the fastsdr function.
+Calculated using the IRM (Ideal Ratio Mask)

 |SongName|SDR|SDRtime|fastsdr|fastsdrtime|
 |--------|---|-------|-------|-----------|